Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 • Launch type - EC2

-• Task Definition - choose just created task definition collectorfordocker
+• Task Definition - choose the just-created task definition collectorfordocker

 • Service name - collectorfordocker